 Wrapping Things Up

+Whether you’re designing an iPhone app or designing an Android app, the product shots you use to promote your product are important.
 You know that first impressions matter when it comes to job interviews.
 Well, it works the same way for app downloads.
 The space on people’s phones is limited, so you need to show them exactly why your app is worth downloading.

 If you’re looking for a few more tips for designing better app product images, download the full guide here.